owentechnologist/StreamWorkerGroupProject/README.md

 4) 1) 1) "6"
 2) "1"

+#### Beware the StreamReaper . . .  (joke)
+The StreamReaper class does 2 things every 30 seconds:
+1) executes XTRIM on the outbound work stream leaving only the last 100 entries
+2) Scans for Pending Stream Entries and cleans up any that contain a poisonpill

+**  #2 above  means you only have 30 seconds to see any poison pills in the stream -- note that evidence of processing the poisonpill will exist as a Hash written to Redis that has a keyname beginning with: H:ProcessedEvent::  <-- note the double colon

 ### OTHER INFORMATION ABOUT STREAMS
 This link walks the reader through common uses of Streams :